AbeelLab/safpred/README.md

 The synteny database, SAFPredDB, is based on the entire Genome Taxonomy Database (GTDB Release 202, retrieved on 31/03/2022).
 You can find the current release, as well as the previous versions of GTDB [here](https://gtdb.ecogenomic.org/).
 Our synteny database will be uploaded to the TU Delft repositories soon.

 - You can download the full SAFPredDB [here](https://surfdrive.surf.nl/files/index.php/s/KrWoxvEYdP38Xid) and the corresponding embeddings [here].
 You can find the accompanying scripts to load and edit an existing database, but also create your own in the SAFPredDB Github repository [here](https://github.com/AbeelLab/SAFPredDB)).
+On the 4TU.Research Database you will find 3 files:

+  - `safpreddb_full_nr.pkl.tar.gz`

+    The database itself, stored as a pickled pandas DataFrame.
+The syntenic regions are numbered (zero-based index), each one has the columns:

+    - `region`: the gene clusters within the syntenic region, you can find which genes were clustered in which cluster IDs in the `safpreddb_cluster_dict.pkl` file

+    - `intergenic_dist`: intergenic distance between the clusters in a syntenic region.
+Since there are multiple genes in each cluster, and thus multiple intergenic distance values between any two cluster in a region, we report the minimum of these values

+    - `region_len`: number of clusters in a region

+  - `safpreddb_full_emb.pkl`
+      A dict mapping each region to the average synteny vector, which was calculated by taking the average of embedding vectors (extracted using the ESM-1b model) of each cluster in the region

+  - `safpreddb_cluster_dict.pkl`

+    A dictionary mapping each cluster to the genes it caontains, and the genomes these genes are located on as `{cluster_id: {'genes': genes, 'genomes': genomes}}`

-- To test our code, we provide a small portion of the full database which you can download along with the corresponding embeddings from [here](https://surfdrive.surf.nl/files/index.php/s/vNizLfgLL4gqUeZ)
+- To test our code, we provide a small portion of the full database which you can download along with the corresponding embeddings from [here](https://surfdrive.surf.nl/files/index.php/s/vNizLfgLL4gqUeZ).

 ### Train and test sequences <a name="train-test"></a>